Benjamin Wegg-Prosser: Career

-In September 2013, Wegg-Prosser released internal 10 Downing Street emails about the internal fight in September 2006 to prevent Tony Blair being replaced as Prime Minister by Gordon Brown, which eventually happened in June 2007.
+In September 2013, Wegg-Prosser released internal 10 Downing Street emails about the internal fight in September 2006 to prevent Tony Blair being replaced as prime minister by Gordon Brown, which eventually happened in June 2007.

-Wegg-Prosser is a funder of Labour Tomorrow, a campaigning group with several senior Labour Party figures on its board, which opposes the leadership of Jeremy Corbyn.
+Wegg-Prosser was a funder of Labour Tomorrow, a campaigning group with several senior Labour Party figures on its board, which opposed the leadership of Jeremy Corbyn.